 - 81. The Council recognises the importance of ensuring that all staff involved in the treasury management function are fully equipped to undertake the duties and responsibilities allocated to them.
 It will therefore seek to appoint individuals who are both capable and experienced and will provide training for staff to enable them to acquire and maintain an appropriate level of expertise, knowledge and skills. - 82.
 The person specifications for the Senior Accountant (Pensions & Treasury Management) and the Investments Officer require a CCAB qualification and other members of the treasury team have the option to be supported to attain professional qualifications from the Association of Accounting Technicians, the Chartered Institute of Public Finance and Accountancy or the Association of Corporate Treasurers.
-These professional qualifications will be supplemented by relevant training courses, attendance at seminars and conferences and access to CIPFA's Treasury Management Network and Technical Information Service for all team members. - 83.
+The members of the Treasury Management Group are also required to be CCAB or CIMA qualified. - 83.
+Professional qualifications will be supplemented by relevant training courses, attendance at seminars and conferences and access to CIPFA's Treasury Management Network and Technical Information Service for all team members.
 The Senior Accountant (Pensions & Treasury Management) will recommend and implement the necessary arrangements.
 Requests and suggestions for training may be discussed at any time with the Senior Accountant (Pensions & Treasury Management) and also feature as part of the EPDR process.